Sitemap

 San Blas, Panama, SB80-090

-Analogues: Larvae of the cleaner gobies are likely identical, but recruits and juveniles of E. randalli are separated from the other bar-nosed species (E. illecebrosus and E. xanthiprora) by having a mostly pale area in front of the eyes below the bar.
+Analogues: Larvae of the cleaner gobies are likely identical (analogues discussed above under E. illecebrosus), but recruits and juveniles of E. lobeli are separated from the species with V, bar, and spot markings on the nose tip by having a uniformly dark dorsal snout area.

 Elacatinus evelynae

-Diagnosis: Modal fin ray counts of D-VII,12 A-11 and Pect-16-17 and fused pelvic fins indicate some of the cleaner gobies of the genus Elacatinus (formerly considered Gobiosoma spp.).
-This genus typically has one fewer anal fin ray than second dorsal fin rays.
-This V-nosed species is the common cleaner goby in Puerto Rico and the Lesser Antilles.
-(U)
+Diagnosis: Fused pelvic fins and modal fin-ray counts of D-VII,12 A-11 and Pect-16-17 indicate some of the cleaner gobies of the genus Elacatinus (formerly considered Gobiosoma).
+The common shallow-water cleaner goby in Puerto Rico and the Lesser Antilles is E. evelynae, a V-nosed species.

-Analogues: Larvae of the cleaner gobies are likely identical, but recruits and juveniles of E. evelynae are separated from the other V-nosed species (E. genie and E. prochilos, both also "sharknosed") by a broad frenum connecting the snout to the upper lip.
-E. genie, a very similar species from the Bahamas and the Cayman Islands that shares the "sharknose" appearance is distinguished by having the upper lip separated from the snout by a deep groove.
-E. prochilos has the upper lip groove, a more Y-shaped mark on the snout, and is not supposed to have the thin pale dorsal midline stripe from the dorsal fin forward (but whether this applies to new recruits is uncertain).
+Analogues: Larvae of the cleaner gobies are likely identical (analogues discussed above under E. illecebrosus), but recruits and juveniles of E. evelynae are separated from the other V-nosed species (E. genie and E. prochilos, both also "sharknosed") by a broad frenum connecting the snout to the upper lip.
+E. genie, a very similar species from the Bahamas and the Cayman Islands that shares the sharknose appearance is distinguished by having the upper lip separated from the snout by a deep groove.
+E. prochilos has the upper-lip groove, a more Y-shaped mark on the snout, and is not supposed to have the thin pale dorsal midline stripe from the dorsal fin forward (but whether this applies to new recruits is uncertain).
 The morphological differences of the mouth and snout may not be useful in the earliest recruit stages.

 Elacatinus evelynae transitional recruits